INDICATIONS

 ENBREL is indicated for reducing signs and symptoms, inducing major clinical response, inhibiting the progression of structural damage, and improving physical function in patients with moderately to severely active rheumatoid arthritis.
 ENBREL can be initiated in combination with methotrexate (MTX) or used alone.

-ENBREL is indicated for reducing signs and symptoms, inhibiting the progression of structural damage of active arthritis, and improving physical function in patients with psoriatic arthritis.
+ENBREL is indicated for reducing signs and symptoms, inhibiting the progression of structural damage of active arthritis, and improving physical function in adult patients with psoriatic arthritis.
 ENBREL can be used with or without MTX.

 ENBREL is indicated for reducing signs and symptoms in patients with active ankylosing spondylitis.